an-emma/azure-docs/articles/stream-analytics/stream-analytics-cicd-api.md

 |------|-----------|
 |POST|https://management.azure.com/subscriptions/{**subscriptionid**}/resourceGroups/{**resourcegroupname**}/providers/Microsoft.StreamAnalytics/streamingjobs/{**jobname**}/publishedgepackage?api-version=2017-04-01-preview|

 This asynchronous operation returns a status of 202 until the job has been successfully published.
-The location response header contains the URI used to get the status of the process.
+The response header contains the URI used to get the status of the process.
 While the process is running, a call to the URI in the location header returns a status of 202.
 When the process finishes, the URI in the location header returns a status of 200.

 Example of an Edge package publish call using **curl**: